 While many of the City of St. Louis Park's programs focus on recycling and organics, we know that the best way to reduce your impact on our planet is by preventing and reducing waste in the first place.
 Reuse is a great way to keep existing items out of the trash, while also reducing the demand for new products.
 The city regularly hosts swap events to support reuse efforts.

 If you have questions, please email email@example.com or call Emily Barker at 952.924.2187.

 Choose to Reuse

-If you don't use phone books anymore, you can opt out of phone book delivery by going to the Yellow Pages Opt-Out Site.
-It lets you stop deliveries with just a few clicks of a mouse.
+If you don't use phone books anymore, you can opt out of phone book delivery by going to the Yellow Pages opt-out site.

-If you haven’t opted out yet and have unwanted phone books, place them in your recycling cart for collection.
-Contact Waste Management at 763.783.5423 for more information on how to recycle phone books.
+If you haven’t opted out and have unwanted phone books, place them in your recycling cart for collection.